Cranberry Meatballs

 This is such a great recipe to change things up a bit.
 Combine the familiar – meatballs – with something a bit unique – cranberries on meatballs.
 This recipe is unique in that it’s entirely homemade.
 Instead of using canned cranberry jelly, we use homemade cranberry barbecue sauce.
 No ketchup, no chili sauce, no jellied cranberry sauce.
 All homemade.

-I love to cook, but some days it’s hard to come up with ideas for dinner.
-I’m a big fan of serving the tried and true on repeat, sometimes, it’s nice to change it up a little – especially for seasonally appropriate dishes like this.
+I love to cook, but some days, it’s hard to come up with ideas for dinner.
+I’m a big fan of serving the tried and true on repeat.
+Sometimes, it’s nice to change it up a little – especially for seasonally appropriate dishes like this.

-Ingredients Used for Cranberry meatballs
+Ingredients Used for Cranberry Meatballs

 These meatballs are made with pretty simple ingredients – the first one being meat.
-With the fruity nature of these meatballs, I prefer to use ground pork or turkey and leave ground beef for more traditional meatballs recipes like these gluten-free meatballs.
+With the fruity nature of these meatballs, I prefer to use ground pork or turkey and leave ground beef for more traditional meatball recipes like these gluten-free meatballs.

 Here’s the ingredients list: